Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 With tiles, you get to choose between glazed and unglazed floors.
 Each option has its own distinct advantages and disadvantages for various spaces.

 As to how glazed and unglazed tiles are made, there’s not much difference other than the extra process glazed tiles undergo.
-During that process, liquid glass is added as a thin layer using very high temperatures.
+Liquid glass is added as a thin layer during that process using very high temperatures.

 Unglazed porcelain and ceramic tiles are generally thicker and denser compared to glazed.
-Due to its unfinished exterior, unglazed tiles have a rougher texture as well.
+Due to its unfinished exterior, unglazed tiles have a rougher texture.
 This makes them an excellent option for areas such as the laundry room and kitchen where a slippery surface can be dangerous.

-For outdoor use in milder climates, unglazed tiles are also a good option.
+Unglazed tiles are also a good option for outdoor use in milder climates.
 They’re unlikely to scratch and excellent in high-traffic areas.

 There are different types of glaze — some are lighter while others are darker.
 This affects the tiles’ durability significantly.